Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

 #### Demonstration

-The test program that was used to develop and debug the NearClip function is available in the concepts folder.
+The test program that was used to develop and debug the NearClip function is available in the Concepts folder.
 Program *NearFrustumClipTriangleAttributes.bas* rotates and clips a single triangle, while animating the winding order as crawling dots.

 ### Backface culling